-The monthly lapbooking units on SchoolhouseTeachers.com are brought to you by Kimm Bellotto of In the Hands of a Child.
-Each month, Kimm explores subjects ranging from the human eye to pandas to classic literature.
-More than two dozen titles for various ages are currently available, and a new unit is posted each month.
+These lapbooking units on SchoolhouseTeachers.com are brought to you by Kimm Bellotto of In the Hands of a Child.
+Kimm explores subjects ranging from the human eye to pandas to classic literature.
+More than two dozen titles for various ages are available.
 Simply choose the subjects that look interesting to your student and dive in!
 Lapbooks are a perfect way to enrich almost any topic of study.
 Suggested grade levels are given beside each title; however, most are widely adaptable.
 For specific help in creating a lapbook and adapting it to meet your child’s needs, see the Course Introduction on the Course Details tab above.

 Before you get started with this lapbook-based study, please get all of the templates cut out in advance.
 That way they will be ready to use and there is one less thing to have worry about.
 Some children, even older ones, may want you to lend a hand getting the cutting done, and that’s okay!
 Not every child enjoys cutting things out.

 Once all of the templates are cut out, they are really easy to store.
 Simply grab a zip-top baggie, snip off a small bit of a corner, and drop the templates inside.
 Now the baggie will store flat and you won’t have to fight with it to get the air out!
 Store the baggies in a drawer or the pocket of a binder.
 Make a bag for each child doing this study and write their names on them in permanent marker.

 - An adhesive such as glue or double-stick tape